-Greg Mazzone has over 14 year's leadership experience in IT security issues working in the commercial, consulting and government sectors.
+Greg Mazzone has over 14 years of leadership experience in IT security issues working in the commercial, consulting and government sectors.
 He is currently the Director - Security Risk & Assurance for Verizon in Canberra-Australia.
 Prior to this, Mr. Mazzone worked for KPMG Canberra, and provided ICT security advice to the Australian Government.
 His work for the Australian Government Attorney-General's Department has included: Director Government E-Security Policy in the Cyber Security Policy Branch, where he provided cybersecurity policy and technology advice during the development of the new Australian Government Information Security Protocol component of the Protective Security Policy Framework; and, as a Director of the CERT Australia section during the establishment of the National Computer Emergency Response Team Australia (CERT Australia).
 He is also a member on Standards Australia IT Security and Health Information Security committees, and is an active chapter member with OWASP Canberra, Australia.

-Richard Nealon, CISSP, SSCP, CISM, CISA (Europe)
+Richard Nealon, CISSP, SSCP, CISM, CISA (Ireland)

 Richard Nealon has worked in information security and related disciplines within the financial sector more than 20 years.
 His current role includes the formulation, management, and reporting of security assurance metrics for an Irish bank.
 He was one of the first CISSPs in Ireland and has been actively involved as an (ISC)² volunteer for over 10 years.
 He has a long time involvement with the Irish Information Security Forum (IISF) and is a committee member of the Irish Computer Society Security Professional's Network (ICS SPN).
-He was awarded the James R. Wade (ISC)² Service Award by (ISC)² in 2010 for his long-time contribution to the organisation in many different roles He was also the first Irish recipient of the COSAC award (2003).
+He was awarded the James R. Wade Service Award by (ISC)² in 2010 for his long-time contribution to the organisation in many different roles He was also the first Irish recipient of the COSAC award (2003).

-Prof. Howard A. Schmidt (USA)
+Prof. Howard A. Schmidt, CISSP, CSSLP (USA)

 Professor Howard Schmidt - Director Computer Crime & Information Warfare 1994-1997 AFOSI, CISO/CSO 1997-2002 Microsoft Corp.
 Vice Chairman, President's Critical Infrastructure Protection Board 2002-2003, White House, VP-CISO/Chief Security Strategist 2003-2005, eBay.
 President & CEO R&H Security Consulting, 2005-2009, President & CEO 2008-2010 Information Security Forum (ISF), Special Assistant to the President & Cybersecurity Coordinator, 2009-2012, White House, 2012-Present, Partner & Co-Founder Ridge, Schmidt Cyber LLC., Executive Director, 2012 to Present, SAFECode.

-Freddy Tan, CISSP (Asia)
+Freddy Tan, CISSP (Singapore)